Mirabal sisters

 The Mirabal sisters (hermanas Mirabal /es/) were four sisters from the Dominican Republic, three of whom (Patria, Minerva and María Teresa) opposed the dictatorship of Rafael Trujillo (el Jefe) and were involved in activities against his regime.
 The three sisters were assassinated on 25 November 1960.
 The last sister, Adela (known as Dedé), who was not involved in political activities at the time, died of natural causes on 1 February 2014.

 Of the sisters, Minerva was the one who had the most active role in politics.
 She and her husband Manolo Tavárez Justo founded the 14 June Revolutionary Movement.
-Maria Teresa also became involved in the Movement.
+María Teresa also became involved in the movement.
 The oldest sister, Patria, did not have the same level of political activity as her other sisters, but she supported them.
 She lent her house to store weapons and tools from the insurgents.

 The sisters are considered national heroines of the Dominican Republic.
-Their remains rest in a mausoleum that was declared an extension of the National Pantheon, located in the Hermanas Mirabal House-Museum, the last residence of the sisters.
+Their remains rest in a mausoleum that was declared an extension of the National Pantheon, located in the Hermanas Mirabal House-Museum, the sisters' last residence.
 The assassinations turned the Mirabal sisters into "symbols of both popular and feminist resistance".
 In 1999, in their honor, the United Nations General Assembly designated 25 November as the International Day for the Elimination of Violence against Women.

 The Mirabal sisters

 The house in which the Mirabal sisters lived in 1960 is now a museum in Salcedo, Dominican Republic.

 The Mirabal family were from the central Cibao region of the Dominican Republic and had a farm in the village of Ojo de Agua, near the town of Salcedo.
 Their parents Enrique Mirabal Fernández and Mercedes Reyes Camilo were landowners in the area.
-All four sisters attended primary school in their village, Ojo de Agua, and attended a Catholic boarding school, El Colegio de la Inmaculada, for their secondary education in the city of La Vega.
-Once Rafael Trujillo took power it was customary to have a picture of him in the household, however, the Mirabal house never had a picture of Trujillo and were subsequently considered dissidents by the Trujillo regime.
+All four sisters attended primary school in their village, Ojo de Agua, and attended a Catholic boarding school, el Colegio Inmaculada Concepción, for their secondary education in the city of La Vega.
+Once Rafael Trujillo took power it was customary to have a picture of him in the household; the Mirabal house, however, never had a picture of Trujillo and were subsequently considered dissidents by the Trujillo regime.

 When Trujillo came to power, the family lost almost their entire fortune.
 The sisters, especially Minerva, believed that the dictatorship was ruining the country, so they participated in the creation and organization of the 14 June Revolutionary Movement.
 Within this group, they were known as Las Mariposas (The Butterflies).
-Two of the sisters, Minerva and María Teresa, were imprisoned on several occasions in both La Victoria and La 40 prisons.
+Two of the sisters, Minerva and María Teresa, were imprisoned on several occasions in both the La Victoria and La 40 prisons.
 They and their husbands were subjected to torture during the Trujillo regime.
 Despite these facts, they continued to fight against the dictatorship.